 Top 5 Rides at Universal’s Islands of Adventure With Small Kids

 Traveling to Universal’s Islands of Adventure with kids?
-You’ll want to know which rides are best for the younger crowd.
+You’ll want to know which rides are best for young children.
 My first suggestion is that you get familiar with the ride height requirements at Universal Orlando Resort.
 Take a good look at those requirements because they may narrow down the selection considerably.

 Also, don’t assume that your measurements will be the same as those at Island’s of Adventure.
 When we took Caleb for a checkup right before the trip, we were told that he was 44 inches tall.
-At the park, he barely cleared the the 42-inch mark indicated on the markers.
+At the park, he barely cleared the 42-inch mark indicated on the markers.
 That meant we couldn’t do certain things that we had planned.
+Still, he enjoyed Universal much better than Walt Disney World, which is interesting!

 Fortunately, we still had a blast and we’re so grateful that he’s a roll-with-the-punches kind of kid.
-That being said, we learned the hard way that he does NOT like getting drenched.
+That being said, we learned the hard way that he does NOT like getting drenched (so we steered clear of Toon Lagoon).
 He was okay with a little splashing, though!
+Before you read through our list, I’ll explain that he wasn’t interested in doing the following, but that these are very popular rides for kids at Islands of Adventure:

-- Flight of the Hippogriff (36 inches or Taller) – The only Harry Potter-themed ride he could get on at Islands of Adventure which is too bad because he loves Harry Potter and really enjoyed the Escape from Gringotts coaster at Universal Studios Florida.
+The only Wizarding World of Harry Potter ride he could get on at Islands of Adventure was Flight of the Hippogriff, which is too bad because he loves Harry Potter and really enjoyed the Escape from Gringotts coaster in Diagon Alley at Universal Studios Florida.
+This ride gives you a great view of Hagrid’s Hut and Hogwarts Castle!

-- One Fish, Two Fish.
-Red Fish, Blue Fish (34 inches or Taller) – It was hot while we were there, so he loved this colorful, splashy ride!
+It was hot while we were there, so he loved this colorful, splashy ride!
 You can control how much you get wet by raising or lowering the ride car you’re in.
-We were grateful that he didn’t mind a few sprays, because we needed cooling off!
+We were grateful that he didn’t mind a few sprays because we needed cooling off!

-- The High In the Sky Seuss Trolley Train (36 inches or Taller) – We did this one a few times.
+We did this one a few times.
 It’s a slow-paced ride with great views!
-It was very, very popular with kids, which unfortunately led to us having to wait while they cleaned up what appeared to be a vomit mess.
+The High In the Sky Seuss Trolley Train ride is very, very popular with kids, which unfortunately led to us having to wait while they cleaned up what appeared to be a vomit mess.
 Be sure to read our 5 Ways to Avoid Germs at Amusement Parks!

-- Jurassic Park (42 inches or Taller) – Caleb was a little leery of the dinosaurs at first, but he relaxed when he saw the raptors fighting.
+Caleb was a little leery of the dinosaurs at first, but he relaxed when he saw the raptors fighting.
 “They look so fake,” he chuckled.
-He made it all the way through the dark part, past the T-Rex and down the 85-foot drop.
+He made it all the way through the dark part, past the T-Rex, and down the 85-foot drop.
 What he hated was that the “fake dinosaurs poured water” on him.
-We’ll bring a poncho next time 🙂
+We’ll bring a poncho next time 🙂 Of course, if you have a child who is afraid of the dark and/or will be frightened by the “emergency” on this ride, definitely skip it.